 - Seeing wavy lines or spots

 To solve these problems, you'll need to work with your doctor to treat your migraines and keep them from starting.
+Learn more about migraine headaches with aura.

 Could It Be Psoriasis?